 Tip #4: Start pitching brands!

 OK so, once you spend some time focusing on a specific niche, clearly understand your audience, and make a media kit, you can take the next step to getting paid brand deals and that is, pitching brands!
+Because let’s face it, if you’re wondering how to get brand deals, you must understand that pitching brands is an inevitable part of the process.

 Now, I dedicate an entire ecourse to this, which you can take by joining the Member’s Area — it’s actually the most popular course inside the school!